 If your injuries were caused by others’ negligence and you are not covered by an employer’s workers’ compensation insurance, then you may have a right to seek compensation under Texas common law through the courts.
 That involves filing a personal injury claim and demanding compensation for your injuries, medical bills, and related losses.

 At Herrman & Herrman, our San Antonio oil field injury lawyers have a detailed understanding of the laws that apply to oil field injury claims.
-We represent injured oil field workers in San Antonio and throughout South Texas.
+We represent injured oil field workers in San Antonio and throughout Texas.

 When to Contact a San Antonio Oil Field Accident Lawyer